tinochimuka/Bountiful/manual/README.md

 **npm run dev**

-This initiates a localhost instance that you can use to interact with your complete and connected system!
+This initiates a localhost instance that you can use to interact with your complete and connected system! (cntrl + c to cancel dev)